wbsoft/parce/docs/source/deflanguage.rst

 1. a standard action type.
-A standard action looks like ``String``, etc. and is a singleton object that is either created using the :class:`~parce.action.StandardAction` class or by accessing a nonexistent attribute of an existing standard action.
+A standard action looks like ``String``, etc. and is a singleton object that is either created using the :class:`~parce.standardaction.StandardAction` class or by accessing a nonexistent attribute of an existing standard action.
 This concept is borrowed from the `pygments` module.
 A standard action defined in the latter way can be seen as a "child" of the action it was created from.

    A standard action always creates one Token from the pattern's match (if the match contained text).

    Language definitions included in `parce` use these standard actions.
-   For a list of pre-defined standard actions see :doc:`stdactions`.
+   For the list of pre-defined standard actions see :doc:`action`.

 2. Dynamic actions.
 These actions are created dynamically when a rule's pattern has matched, and they can create zero or more Token instances with